 Another room you can go to is “Kids Clips.”
 Kids Clips is a stop motion creation area.
 They have four methods to create stop motion set up.
 One table has stacks of pipe cleaners so that you can make characters and props with them.
 Another table has light desks and tracer paper set up so that you can draw a character, and then make them do things.

 The third table is very similar to the pipe cleaners, except that you use clay instead (thus creating the nickname: claymation).
 The last table is more of a counter, and here they let you make and view flip books and phenakistoscope (spinning flip books).

-They have two different camera stations set up, one for the claymation and one for the pipe cleaner creations and sketch stop motion.
+They have two different camera stations set up, one for the claymation and one for the pipe cleaner creations and sketch stop motion, all of them set up by their business Managed IT Support team.
 After you have recorded your video you can view it on the small televisions connected to the cameras.